On sets defining few ordinary solids: Introduction

 The first author proved in \cite{Ball2018} that if $\mathcal{S}$ is a set of $n$ points in real three-dimensional space with the property that no three points are collinear, $\mathcal{S}$ spans the whole space, and $\mathcal{S}$ spans at most $Kn^2$ planes incident with exactly three points of $\mathcal{S}$, where $K=o(n^{1/7})$ and $n$ is sufficiently large, then all but at most $O(K)$ points of $\mathcal{S}$ are contained in the intersection of two quadrics.
 The planes incident with exactly three points of $\mathcal{S}$ are called {\em ordinary planes}.

 Suppose that $\mathcal{S}$ is a set of $n$ points in four-dimensional space containing no four co-planar points and spanning the whole space.
 We say that a hyperplane, a three-dimensional subspace, is an {\em ordinary solid}, if it is incident with exactly four points of $\mathcal{S}$.
 In this article we will prove that if $\mathcal{S}$ spans at most $Kn^3$ ordinary solids, where $K=o(n^{1/7})$ and $n$ is sufficiently large, then all but at most $O(K)$ points of $\mathcal{S}$ are contained in the intersection of five linearly independent quadrics.
+We will, for the most part, refer to an ordinary solid as an ordinary hyperplane, to ease comparison with results in other dimensions.

 In the next section we shall provide examples of sets of $n$ points in four-dimensional real space which span less than $\frac{1}{6}n^3$ ordinary solids.
+This implies that there are examples attaining the bound for $K=\frac{1}{6}$.

 Let ${\mathbb P}^d({\mathbb R})$ denote the $d$-dimensional projective space over ${\mathbb R}$.
-The notation $(x_1:x_2:\ldots :x_{d+1})$ denotes the projective point with vector representative $(x_1,x_2,\ldots,x_{d+1})$.
+The notation denotes the projective point with vector representative $(x_1,x_2,\ldots,x_{d+1})$.